I had it in my head that I wouldn’t like Cairns, Australia. I’m not sure why, but I was wrong.

 Layla Turner – Great Barrier Reef trip.
 But pick your boat carefully.
 Some don’t go to the outer reef and only go to crowded spots.
 It was 7 years ago but I went with Passions of Paradise.
 They go to the outer reef and Michelmas Cay, which is a stunning island and there was no one else there except our group it was truly amazing.

-They are more expensive because they go further out but it’s worth it, the staff are amazing, qualified and made me feel really safe snorkeling out there in the middle of nowhere.
+They are more expensive because they go further out but it’s worth it, the staff is amazing, qualified, and made me feel really safe snorkeling out there in the middle of nowhere.
 There’s also a huge buffet lunch included and fish feeding on the way.
-Check them out, its worth the extra cash!
+Check them out, it’s worth the extra cash!

 It’s where we met The Block Shoppers who became our traveling companions on and off for the next couple of months.
 We miss them!